San Giorgio dei Greci: History

 Construction was started by Sante Lombardo, and from 1548, by Giannantonio Chiona.
 The belltower was built in 1592.
 The interior has a monument to Gabriele Seviros (1619) by Baldassarre Longhena.
 The dome of the church was frescoed with the Last Judgement (1589–93) by Giovanni Kyprios.
 Other artists who completed work for the church were Markos Bathas, Thomas Bathas, Venediktos Emporios, and Michael Damaskinos.
-Emanuele Tzane-Buniales, a priest and hagiographer from Crete.
-Tzanes frescoed the Saints Simeon and Alypios, ascetic hermits, atop the pilasters.
+Emanuele Tzane-Buniales, a priest and hagiographer from Crete, frescoed the Saints Simeon and Alypios, ascetic hermits, atop the pilasters.
 Other famous Greek artists associated with the church were: Konstantinos Tzanes, Philotheos Skoufos, Ioannis Moskos, Leos Moskos and Emmanuel Tzanfournaris.

 Amongst the treasures in this church are three icons which Anna Notaras, daughter of Loukas Notaras, the last megas doux of the Byzantine Empire, brought with her to Italy before 1453, and she later gave to the Scuola de San Nicolò dei Greci in trust for when a church observing the Greek Orthodox faith could be constructed.
 These icons comprise: one of Christ in His glory surrounded by symbols of the four Evangelists and figures of the 12 Apostles; another of Christ Pantokrator; and the third is an image of the Virgin Hodegetria.

 Near the church lies the Flanginian School, a Greek teachers' school, which today houses the Hellenic Institute of Byzantine and Post-Byzantine Studies in Venice.
 The Museum was established by Sophia Antoniadis.